Geeta and Sanjay Chopra kidnapping case: Kidnapping

 At 8 pm, their parents tuned in to the radio to listen to their children on the programme, but another girl had been given the slot.
 The parents assumed that they had tuned in to the wrong station or that the programme had been cancelled.
 Their father took his scooter from home at 8:45 pm to reach the radio office.
 He did not find his children at the appointed place.
 He was told at the office that the children did not arrive.
 The father called home to ask if the children had reached home; their mother replied in the negative.
 Their father returned home and called his relatives and friends to ask if the children were with them.

-At 10:15 pm, the kidnappers went to the Willingdon Hospital in a car with the number DHI 280, as one of them, Billa, had acquired a cut injury on his head.
+At 10:15 pm, the kidnappers went to the Willingdon Hospital in a car with the number DHI 280, as one of them, Billa, had acquired a cut on his head.
 The hospital had taken a skiagraph of his skull.
 One of them left a fingerprint on the skiagraph, which matched perfectly with the culprit after he was apprehended.
 On being asked, they gave the doctors false names and said they were hurt by some thieves.
 The constable on duty at the hospital, Ranbir Singh, took their statement in which they said they were attacked near Kali mandir on Bangla Sahib road, their watch was stolen, and the injury was from an iron rod.
 Ranbir Singh informed the Mandir Marg police station.
 At 10:50 pm, two policemen dispatched from the Mandir Marg station to further question them arrived at the hospital.

 At 11:10 pm, the two decided to leave against doctors' advice.
 The two policemen, Sub-Inspector Ram Chander and Constable Harish Ram, asked them to accompany them to the spot where they were supposedly robbed.
 They took them to the spot in their car.
 Chander failed to find signs of struggle.
 They asked the duo to take them back to the station.
 At 1:45 am, they left the station, but they were asked to report again in the morning.
 When they did not, Chander went to their addresses, but found them to be false.
 Chander inquired with the Regional Transport Office and found the vehicle number belonged to a scooter.